 - If it is difficult to get enough fluid because of severe symptoms: frequent or very watery stools or repeatedly being sick (vomiting).

-- If the diarrhoea lasts for more than 3 or 4 days.
+- If the diarrhoea lasts for more than 5-7 days.

 - If you are elderly or have an underlying health problem such as diabetes, inflammatory bowel disease, or kidney disease.